AlonsoK28/xa-bootswatch/README.md

 ## Publish new and update themes

-- Create folder theme into `dist`
+1. Create folder theme into `dist`
     - example: `xa-modern`

-- Add file `_bootswatch.scss` and `_variables.scss` to folder theme and modify his content if its neccesary
+2. Add file `_bootswatch.scss` and `_variables.scss` to folder theme and modify his content if its neccesary

-- Compile theme using command `grunt swatch:xa-modern --force`
+3. Compile theme using command `grunt swatch:xa-modern --force`

+4. Commit theme changes

-- Update `package` version and publish using command `npm publish` (don't forget to `log in` if necessary)
+5. Update `package` version and publish using command `npm publish` (don't forget to `log in` if necessary)

 <p align="center">